stiero/quartic/README.md

 ##### Notes

 To get started right away, just run **model_build_pretrained.py**.
-Also, place the data files (not included in the repo) in the base directory.
+Also, place the data files (not included in the repo) in the 'data' directory.
 The end results are written in **voting_ensemble_predictions.csv**.
 Here I use previously trained and saved models for the task (the only exception is random forest, whose model could not be saved due to its size).

 There is also a script that trains models from scratch - model_build.py.